 Arc Types and Statement Types

 An RDF graph is a labeled directed graph in which every predicate represents a directed arc from a subject node to an object node.
-Each unique RDF subject/predicate/object statement represents exactly one such arc.
+Each RDF subject/predicate/object statement represents exactly one such arc.

 The same is true of the XDI graph model, however in XDI, an arc MUST be one of three types: